emilyOberH/Java/README.md

 3.2 Animals.zip
   --
-  Build a project with the classes shown in the diagram: Animal, Dog (subclass of animal), Cat(subclass of animal), Mause(subclass of animal), Puppy(subclass of dog), Tiger (subclass of cat), Puma (subclass of cat).
+  Build a project with the classes shown in the diagram: Animal, Dog (subclass of animal), Cat(subclass of animal), Mouse(subclass of animal), Puppy(subclass of dog), Tiger (subclass of cat), Puma (subclass of cat).
 Use the appropriate fields, methods connected with eating and voices, override methods